CloudElementsOpenLabs/Backup-to-Dropbox-Automation/README.md

 ## Getting Started

+To connect your Dropbox and Hubspot accounts to Cloud Elements [create Element Instances](docs.cloud-elements.com/cretae-an-instance) for each.
+An Element Instance is a normalized API key that represents the required credentials you would need to access a particular service.

-With the above accounts set up, the file in this repo are the only additional things needed to get up and running.
+With your Element instances created, the file in this repo are the only additional things needed to get up and running.
 However this tutorial utilizes the Cloud Elements asset management CLI as it walks through the contents of the repo and the steps to activate the automation in Cloud Elements.

 Quick setup via npm is as follows:
 ```